• Skip to primary navigation

 Home » Recipes » Recipes

-Modified: Apr 17, 2023 by Kelly Leding · This post may contain affiliate links · 1 Comment
+Modified: May 5, 2026 by Kelly Leding · This post may contain affiliate links · 1 Comment

 Jump to Recipe·5 from 1 review

-If you're looking for a really good fajita meat recipe or something last minute for Taco night or Cinco de Mayo we think you'll love this Carne Asada.
+If you're looking for a really good fajita meat recipe or something last-minute for Taco night or Cinco de Mayo, we think you'll love this Carne Asada.
 It's just as good (or better) than your favorite Tex-Mex restaurant and less expensive.
 And as with simple (but really delicious) recipes, the devil is in the details.

 sliced carne asada

-We season and marinate flank steak before it gets a quick sear in the cast-iron skillet (if you have a grill, fire it up instead).
-Right before it's finished and ready to be served, it gets a not-so-special (but important) ingredient drizzled into the hot skillet with the sliced meat giving you that "restaurant sizzle" and extra beefy "fajita aroma" we all love.
+Right before it's finished and ready to be served, it gets a not-so-special (but important) ingredient drizzled into the hot skillet with the sliced meat, giving you that "restaurant sizzle" and extra beefy "fajita aroma" we all love.
 You know the one I'm talking about.

 carne asada with fried eggs over medium on a plate

 This carne asada recipe makes tasty fajitas, tacos, quesadillas, salads, nachos, burritos, and more.
 It also happens to make the best steak and eggs for breakfast (see photos) and makes family meals easy because everyone loves it.
-The best part -- reheated leftovers are just as delicious (maybe even more so?) which makes this a great MealPrep dish to get you through the week, or a dinner party without being stuck in the kitchen all night.

 carne asada and caramelized onions with a little crusty bread and fried eggs in view